Temporary Residency for Parents By Child Born In Argentina

-The newborn child automatically acquires Argentine citizenship at birth (jus soli), but parents no longer obtain citizenship just by the child’s birth if they remain short-term visitors; new residency and significant physical presence requirements now apply for parents seeking citizenship later.
+The newborn child automatically acquires Argentine citizenship at birth (jus soli), but parents no longer immediately obtain citizenship just by the child’s birth in the short term like in the past; two years of residency + non-exit physical presence requirements now apply for parents seeking citizenship later.

 Argentina allows temporary residency to the parents of children born in Argentina.
 As a temporary resident, you are allowed to stay in Argentina for as long as you wish and are eligible to work, run any type of business, and create bank accounts, etc. More information is available in this article, too.